Critical Contrast: PLBY Group (PLBY) and Its Peers

 Summary

-PLBY Group competitors beat PLBY Group on 9 of the 13 factors compared.
+PLBY Group peers beat PLBY Group on 9 of the 13 factors compared.

 About PLBY Group